bt5ny6/aleph/README.md

 [![License](https://img.shields.io/badge/license-LGPLv2.1%2B-blue.svg)](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)

-aleph is an attempt at a properly made metaverse based on the voxel game engine minetest
+aleph is an attempt at a properly made metaverse based on the voxel game engine minetest the idea began in 2021 when i was just chill while the whole NFT bubble started and visited some somewhat dissapointing "attempts" if you could even call them that, at a metaverse and so i figured why not make it in minecraft, well fast forward to 2023 i was done with minecraft and every limitation it put on me and how rotten the code was and how little it could change, so i looked up and found minetest, and so i started planing what and how to do what i wanted to do so by now, late september 2024 i am finally starting to actively develop this fork

+first of all i will state, when the official release is done for the quest plataform there will be a required subscription *1 dolar per month* to use voicechat, text chat and other forms of comunication, this is in order to be able to finance the servers and a plausible automated age moderation system that could happen sometime in the future but for now, its just an idea i have to skip the worst part of what other "metaverse's" have, now onto a higher note

+bypassing this will be easy if disabled on community servers and shared local worlds and shared local worlds are what was blockman go or multiplayer master, worlds that you hosted and other players from arround you or the whole world could join with no unecesary 3rd party apps, i was a player of those services and i miss being able to just chill in a random minecraft p.e world that some dude hosted

+and at last the game is meant to be played either in vr, android, or pc compilation for game consoles is hard and i dont want to have anything to do with them in any way so support for them is not to be expected for a near future

+i plan to be able to put together the whole base game and put it on the quest platform as soon as late 2025 so, for now, this note is all you see or know about this proyect so for now, stay tunned!

 Copyright (C) 2010-2022 Perttu Ahola <celeron55@gmail.com>
 and contributors (see source file comments and the version control log)